Do you ever feel afraid of your partner?

 What is Domestic Violence?

-Domestic Violence is about a lot more than hitting.
+Domestic violence is about more than hitting.
 It’s a pattern of abusive behavior that includes violence, intimidation, and threats for the purpose of gaining control over another person.

 It includes the use or the threat of physical abuse, sexual abuse, emotional abuse, and economic abuse.
 Abusive partners use threats, isolation, and other behaviors to maintain control over their victims.
 According to the Centers for Disease Control, 85% of the victims are women.